Our Services

 Helpful Resources

-Yes, inconsistent or short sleep can alter melatonin and HPO axis signaling, blunting or delaying the LH surge that triggers ovulation and leading to irregular cycles or fertility challenges.
+Yes, inconsistent or insufficient sleep can disrupt melatonin and HPO axis signaling, blunting or delaying the LH surge that triggers ovulation.
+This may lead to irregular menstrual cycles and fertility challenges.

 Sleep and reproductive health are closely connected through a powerful hormonal network.
 One of the key players is melatonin, the hormone that regulates your sleep–wake cycle.
 But melatonin doesn't just affect sleep.
 It also interacts with the hormones that control ovulation — including luteinizing hormone (LH).